 The cutting head automatically travels from one side of the chuck to the other according to the geometries to be made and utilizing the entire length of the bar without producing scrap.

-Laser cutting of thick-walled tubes provides cost and part quality advantages when compared to traditional plasma or oxygen cutting.
+Laser cutting of thick-walled tubes, such as structural beams, provides cost and part quality advantages when compared to traditional plasma or oxygen cutting.
 The laser performs accurate cuts needed to meet the required tolerances; without the need for grinding or other re-work.
 The laser cut edges are ready for welding without any additional weld prep.
-The LT14 FIBER laser cutting machine consolidates multiple operations that would normally require multiple set ups, plus additional handling and labor.
+The LT14 FIBER laser cutter consolidates multiple operations that would normally require multiple set ups, plus additional handling and labor.